ruthbram/compciv/homework/final-project/README.md

 Here are my results, in a Fusion Table:
 ** Note that after you click on the link, click on the third tab that says "map1" to see the custom map of the data.
+I customized the data by "NumDropouts" because I wanted to see the change in the number of dropouts of four years.

 09-10 data
 https://www.google.com/fusiontables/DataSource?docid=1A4YTEFrxtj4gwmdnsQUlu3DRhkwD4I2EsoFAuMd7